-Applicants must have an income between 30% – 60% of the area median income for a family of your size.
+Applicants must have an income between 30% – 80% of the Area Median Income for a family of your size.
 Our Mateo Meadows Community in Everson will have homes available for 30% – 130% of the Area Median Income.

 Future homeowners are required to complete a minimum of 500 hours of volunteer time (sweat equity) before purchasing their home.
 They must also participate in home-ownership training classes, some financial education, and credit counseling.
 We ask that our homebuyers demonstrate effort and good faith in working together with us.